 While the goal of our doctoral program is the awarding of a PhD degree, a Master of Science (MS) degree may be awarded to currently enrolled, qualified doctoral students.
-Students who are continuing for a PhD degree, or students who withdraw from the PhD program, may be considered for a MS degree if they are in good academic standing, they have completed 10 graded doctoral courses with a cumulative 3.0 GPA, and complete and present a satisfactory first-year paper (minimum MS pass) by mid-September.
+Students who are continuing for a PhD degree, or students who withdraw from the PhD program, may be considered for a MS degree if they are in good academic standing and have completed 10 graded doctoral courses with a cumulative 3.0 GPA.

 Total Units Required: 18

 Students in the PhD Program are required to take 18 courses; however the required and elective courses are different based upon the research track: consumer behavior or quantitative marketing.
 Refer to the course tables below for each research track.

 |MKTG 531-2||Methods and Data in Consumer Research|